btf-org/flank/README.md

 #### 3d.
 Create a SQL Server login

-> If your server already had "SQL Server Authentication" enabled with an accompanying login, skip this part

 We'll create a SQL login named `flankuser` that Flank can use to connect to your database.
-Run the following in SSMS:

-Replace `<your-database>` with the database you want to use with Flank.
+Replace `<your-database>` with the database you want to use with Flank, and run the following in SSMS:

 ```sql
 USE master;